unic8s/hd2_macropad/README.md

 ### PC

+Bluetooth
 1. Connect HD2 Macropad to a power source (either USB-C or battery)
 2. [Pair a Bluetooth device in Windows](https://support.microsoft.com/en-us/windows/pair-a-bluetooth-device-in-windows-2be7b51f-6ae9-b757-a3b9-95ee40c3e242)

+USB
+1. Connect a USB-C cable from the device to your computer

 ### PS5